sajswl/encryptonize-core/documentation/api/api-v2.md

 # Authorization

 To authenticate a user should provide some metadata to the gRPC.
 The Metadata should consist of the
-pairs: `authorization` and `userID`.
+pairs: `authorization`, `userID`, and `userScopes`.
 The `authorization` should contain the user access token and be in the form `bearer <user access token>`.
 The `userID` should simply contain the user identifier.
-A correct authentication metadata query could look like this:
+The `userScopes` should contain the set of scopes as a bit mask. correct authentication metadata query could look like this:
 ```
 {